oscarkcau/Icon-Meter/README.md

 ![](/IconMeter/capture.png)

 I need a small system performance meter for my windows tablet thus make a small Winform application with c#.
-It display a small notifyicon which visualizes the current CPU, memory, disk and network loading in small bars.
+It display small notifyicon which visualizes the current CPU, memory, disk and network loading in small bars.
 Icon Meter has the following features:

 * Customizable bar colors
 * Optionally hide / display bars of memory, disk and network performance
+* (Version 1.1) Visualize individual logical processor usage
 * Use vertical or horizontal bars
 * Autostart when Windows start up
 * Quick launch for Task Manager
-* Display numerical readings in popup bubble when mouse cursor hovers over the meter
+* Display numerical readings in popup tooltip message when mouse cursor hovers over the meter

 The following coding features were implemented for the function